 - Obligations that are difficult to cancel.

-Never hand over money without:
+Never hand over any money without:

 - Properly identifying the recipient.